-ERIE INDEMNITY COMPANY (Exact name of registrant as specified in its charter) 25-0466020 Pennsylvania (State or other jurisdiction of (IRS Employer incorporation or organization) Identification No.) 16530 100 Erie Insurance Place, Erie, Pennsylvania (Address of principal executive offices) (Zip Code) 814 870-2000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Class A common stock, stated value \$0.0292 per share ERIE NASDAQ Stock Market, LLC (Title of each class) (Name of each exchange on which registered) (Trading Symbol) Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+ERIE INDEMNITY COMPANY

+(Exact name of registrant as specified in its charter)

+X U 1 , , Penns ylvania 25-0466020 r jurisdiction of (IRS Employer incorporation or organization) Identification No.) 100 Erie Insurance Place, Erie, Pennsylvania 16530 (Address of princip al executive offices) (Zip Code) 814 870-2 000 (Registrant 's telephone numbe er, including a rea code) Securities regis stered pursuant to Section 12(b b) of the Act: Class A common stock, stated value \$0 0292 per share ERIE NASDAQ Stock Market, LLC (Title of each class) (Trading Symb , (Name of each exchange on which registered) Securities regist tered pursuant to Se ction 12(g) of t he Act: None Indicate by check mark if the registrant is a well-kn own seasoned issuer, as defin ned in Rule 405 of the e Securities Act .
 Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company $\Box$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$

-Aggregate market value of voting and non-voting common stock held by non-affiliates as of the last business day of the registrant's most recently completed second fiscal quarter: \$4.9 billion of Class A non-voting common stock as of June 30, 2022.
-There is no active market for the Class B voting common stock.
-The Class B common stock is closely held by few shareholders.

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date: 46,189,068 shares of Class A common stock and 2,542 shares of Class B common stock outstanding on February 17, 2023.

-DOCUMENTS INCORPORATED BY REFERENCE
+Yes 🗆 No 🖂 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square smaller reporting company, or an emerging growth compa any" in Rule 12b-2 of the Exchange Act.
+(Check one): .ny.
+See the Large accelerated filer Accelerated Non-accelerated filer Smaller reporting company Emerging gr rowth company If an emerging growth company, indicate by check standards provided pursuant to Section 13(a) of the cted not to use the ext ended transition n period for complying with any new or revised financial a accounting Indicate by check mark whether the registrant has f 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262) the effectiveness of its internal control over financial reported its audit report. \boxtimes rting under Section If securities are registered pursuant to Section 12(b) previously issued financial statements. \Box of the Act, indicate by check k mark whether the fi nancial stateme ents of the registrant included in the filing reflect the correct ction of an error to Indicate by check mark whether any of those error of officers during the relevant recovery period pursuar that required a recover ry analysis of ir ncentive-based compensation received by any of the regist rant's executive Indicate by check mark whether the registrant is a s hell company (as defined in !
+Rule 12b-2 of the Exc change Act).
+Ye es 🗆 No 🗵 the registrant's most recently completed second fiscal quar- ck.
+The Class B common stock is closely held by few share Indicate the number of shares outstanding of each o 46,189,068 shares of Class A common stock and 2, 0 · · · · · · · · · · · · · · · · · · · DOCUME ENTS INCORPORA FED BY REFI ERENCE

-Portions of Part III of this Form 10-K (Items 10, 11, 12, 13, and 14) are incorporated by reference to the information statement on Schedule 14C to be filed with the Securities and Exchange Commission no later than 120 days after December 31, 2022.
+Portions of Part III of this Form 10-K (Items 10, 11, 12, 13, and 14) are incorporated by reference to the information statement on Schedule 14C to be filed with the Securities and Exchange Commission no later than 120 days after December 31, 2023.